top of page

 Our Street Soccer sessions are designed to place players in a "pick-up game" format and let the players navigate how to best play the game of soccer.

-The GESC Recreational model encompasses both formal and creative learning methods to accomplish these goals.
-Our Recreational Program is designed to help the growth and development of young players both socially and technically so they are prepared to advance within the game at the level they desire.
+The GESC Developmental model encompasses both formal and creative learning methods to accomplish these goals and is designed to help the growth and development of young players both socially and technically so they are prepared to advance within the game at the level they desire.

 Soccer is also a game where the players are the ones making the decisions during the game, so it is reflected during training that we ask them and guide them to their own solutions.